Submission

 Lucy E. Bailey, Oklahoma State University

-VS: The Journal of Educational Biography is a peer-reviewed journal that has been
+is a peer-reviewed journal that has been in publication since

-year.
-The journal publishes research articles, methodological
+publishes research articles, methodological essays on life

-“Reflections and Applications” pieces that focus on creative
+Applications” pieces that focus on creative pedagogical,

-pedagogical, autobiographical and methodological applications of
+autobiographical and methodological applications of life writing.

-to lives that are educative and about educator's lives.
+are educative and about educator's lives.

-The journal welcomes submissions under
+journal welcomes submissions under the broad umbrella of

-the broad umbrella of educational biography.
-We include research
+educational biography.
+We include research into the lives of

-into the lives of educators and those whose lives are educative,
+educators and those whose lives are educative, including

-including traditional biographical accounts as well as
+traditional biographical accounts as well as additional

-additional biographical methods such as narrative, oral history,
+biographical methods such as narrative, oral history,

 autobiography, ethnography, autoethnography, self-study.

-All manuscripts must be prepared
+manuscripts must be prepared according to the Chicago Manual of

-according to the Chicago Manual of Style (16th edition).
-Note
+Style (16th edition).
+Note that

-Journal of Educational Biography uses
+Vitae Scholasticae: The Journal of Educational Biography uses

 the Notes method rather than the Author-Date method.
 Please